RexRekt/8051-door-lock/README.md

-# 8051-door-lock
+# 8051-door-lock 🚪

-An assembly Lang. for door lock powered by 8051 microprocessor
+An Assembly Lang. for door lock powered by 8051 microprocessor.